 In incremental mode the column used to identify new or delta rows has to be provided.
-This column must be of CQL Type Timestamp.
 Due to Cassandra's and CQL restrictions this should be a primary key or part of a composite primary keys.
 ALLOW\FILTERING can also be supplied as an configuration.